531 Boring But Big (App & Program Guide)

 Mastering the 5/3/1 Workout: Your Ultimate Guide

 The 5/3/1 Boring But Big (BBB) program, developed by Coach Jim Wendler, is a variation of his famous 5/3/1 workout philosophy.
-Being one of the most popular variations of the workout, it is a long-followed and efficient routine.
-If you follow the principles of 5/3/1 correctly and consistently, you can expect the 5/3/1 BBB program, created by Coach Jim Wendler, to help you rapidly increase the your squat, bench press, deadlift, and overhead press strength, which can also lead to increased muscle mass.
+Being one of the most popular variations of the workout, it is a long-followed and efficient workout routine.
+If you follow the principles of 5/3/1 correctly and consistently, you can expect the 5/3/1 BBB program, created by Coach Jim Wendler, to help you rapidly increase your performance on the squat, the bench press, the deadlift, and the overhead press.
+While the primary goal is strength, this can also lead to increased muscle mass.

 The 5/3/1 BBB program is incredibly popular and freely available on the Reddit r/fitness wiki.
 Getting a little complicated?
 Don’t worry, use the Boostcamp app to visualize exercises on different days, learn more about variations, and track your progress all on your mobile device.
 The Boostcamp app is free to use and available for download on iOS and Android.